Information for new students

 Apply for Disabled Students’ Allowances (DSAs)

 You may be eligible for extra funding through student finance.
 Visit the government's DSA website for further information.
+We also have guides on the application process on our Adjustments and support page.

 Plan your parking

-It gets very busy during Welcome week.
+It gets very busy during Welcome Season.
 Try and park as close to your Halls of Residence as possible.
 If you are a blue badge holder, it is possible you may be able to reserve a parking space on campus.
 Can I use the car park page has further information.

 Know who your departmental disability officer is